dianagudu/motley_cue/README.md

 ## Usage

+The full API specification is described in [API.md](API.md).

 In the following we assume the API at http://localhost:8080/.
 The Swagger UI, for interactive exploration, and to call and test your API directly from the browser, can be reached at http://localhost:8080/docs.

 You'll need an OIDC AccessToken to authenticate.
 Check out the [oidc-agent](https://github.com/indigo-dc/oidc-agent) for that.